steffegit/terraform-example/README.md

 tflocal graph | dot -Tpng > graph.png
 ```

-which should display an graph similar to the one below.
+which should display a graph similar to the one below.

 ![Our terraform infrastructure as a graph](./graph.png)